 I’ve used this technique before to create Wakefy.com – and I think it yielded a fairly decent name.

-Sometimes not even adding prefixes and suffixes will get you a nice domain name.
+Sometimes none of the strategies we’ve discussed up until now will get you a nice domain name for your startup.
 Sometimes you need to make up entirely new words that mean nothing but that sound good as a brand name.

-That’s the case of Google or Twitter – neither name meant anything before the companies came along and filled the names with meaning.
+That’s the case of Kaggle, for example – a name that didn’t mean anything before the company came along and filled the name with meaning.

-Words can convey meaning without meaning anything in particular, though.
+Words can convey meaning without meaning anything in particular.
 Sounds weird, but it’s true.
 There’s a well-known effect in linguistics called the bouba/kiki effect.
 If you had to say which one of the following two shapes is called “bouba” and which one is called “kiki”, what would you choose?

 It was found, as you’ve probably guessed, that almost all people would name the left shape “kiki” and the right shape “bouba”.